PALA 2018-2019 Officers

 Treasurer: Paolo Balboa

 Paolo Balboa currently works as a Technology Instructor at the New York Public Library where he facilitates a variety of computer-related classes, ranging from an office readiness series to a 10-week web development course called Project Code.
 He moved to New York from Cleveland, where he worked for five years as a library assistant at the Cleveland Public Library.
-There, he primarily wrote and taught the organization’s computer classes, which ranged in topic from basic mouse-clicking courses to more ethereal concepts like understanding and managing one’s digital footprint.
-In 2017 he joined a yearlong cohort called Web Literacy Leaders, which was created by the Mozilla Foundation with money from an IMLS grant.
+In 2017 he joined a yearlong cohort called Web Literacy Leaders, which was created by the Mozilla Foundation.
 His work with Mozilla led him to plan, organize, and program the annual meeting of the National Digital Inclusion Alliance (NDIA) in April 2018.
 In June 2018, he spoke on a panel at the annual meeting of the American Library Association called “Impact of Embedded Digital Inclusion Champions.”
 He has been a member of ALA and the New Members Round Table (NMRT) since May of 2018.